Netflix/rend/README.md

  * Designed to handle tens of thousands of concurrent connections
  * Speaks a subset of the memcached text and binary protocols
  * Uses binary protocol locally to efficiently communicate with memcached
- * Comes with a load testing package
+ * Comes with a load testing and correctness testing client package
- * Modular design to allow different backends to be plugged in (see: [rend-lmdb](https://github.com/netflix/rend-lmdb))
+ * Modular design to allow different backends to be plugged in (see [rend-lmdb](https://github.com/netflix/rend-lmdb) for an example)

 Rend is currently in production at Netflix and serving live member traffic.
+It is serving some of our most important personalization data.

 ## Motivation